 - Create an user account in the Conference Management System (CMS)

-- Upload a two-page Extended Abstract (according to the template)
+- Upload a Full Paper (according to the template)

 - Wait for the Reviewers’ results

 - If the Full Paper is accepted with some reviewer’s comments, please make sure these will be addressed and upload your Camera-Ready Paper (according to the template).
 Authors will be provided with further instructions during the Full Paper uploading and reviewing process.

 Abstract/Paper submission process is done through the following steps:

 Below is more detailed step-by-step guide on the conference paper submission process:

 The Full Paper should be submitted through the Conference Management System.
 Full paper describing work not previously published or presented must strictly conform to the conference format.
 The full paper length should be between four and six pages.
 Authors should upload their papers through the Conference Management System.
 Papers which are not submitted through the Conference Management System or do not conform to the conference format will not be further processed!